Programie/PHPDynDNS/README.md

 ## Installation

+There are two methods for getting the latest release:

+* (recommended) Download the [latest release](https://github.com/Programie/PHPDynDNS/releases/latest) and extract it to your web directory from where you want to serve the files (e.g. /var/www/dyndns)
 * Clone this repository to your web directory from where you want to serve the files (e.g. /var/www/dyndns)

+Directly cloning the repository requires you to download the required dependencies using [Composer](https://getcomposer.org): `composer install`

+Once downloaded, continue with the following steps:

 * Copy *config.sample.json* to *config.json*
 * Edit config.json to fit your needs
 * Configure your DNS server to allow update requests from the webserver (e.g. `allow-update { localhost; }` in bind)
-   * Configure your router to automatically request the URL of your DynDNS service after each reconnect (Or create a cronjob with curl/wget).
+* Configure your router to automatically request the URL of your DynDNS service after each reconnect (or create a cronjob with curl/wget).

 ## Important